santoguiia/ros2-slam-exploration/README.md

 sudo apt install ros-humble-rmw-cyclonedds-cpp
 ````

-### Workspace Configuration
+### Environment Configuration

-Add these lines to your `~/.bashrc` to ensure the environment is always ready:
+Add these lines to your `~/.bashrc` to ensure the environment variables are always set:

 ```bash
 export TURTLEBOT3_MODEL=burger